singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

      - Set a default module system.
 Currently lmod and tcl are supported
      - [lmod, tcl]
    * - registry
-     - The full path to the registry folder (with subfolders with container.yaml recipes)
+     - A list of full paths to one or more registry folders (with subfolders with container.yaml recipes)
-     - $root_dir/registry
+     - [$root_dir/registry]
    * - module_base
      - The install directory for modules.
 Defaults to the install directory/modules
      - $root_dir/modules